mpost7800/6AxisInverseKinematics/README.md

 # 6AxisInverseKinematics
 This is a program made in Arduino IDE to make a 6 axis robotic arm move with coordinates with ease!!!
+With this program that I have made, (thanks to Thomas for the IK math), you can easily adapt and change this program with the variables at the top.
+This includes being able to change the lengths between each axis.
+The motors that I am currently using are MG995 Tower Pro as they are strong yet inexpensive for the power.
+Right now some of the parts are not CAD files yet because its my first prototype.
+However if ou want to see what it looks like, I will add some images and a YouTube video with a demo and setting up the arm.